Nerdmaster/poker/README.md

 ## Performance

-On my local system, which is pretty fast, this suite can do about 30 million seven-card hands per second, and nearly a billion five-card hands per second:
+On my local system, which is pretty fast, this suite can do about 5 million seven-card hands per second, and over 100 million five-card hands per second:

 ```
 pkg: github.com/Nerdmaster/poker